jhonis95/berbat-photos/src/cms/homepageContent/en/home-page.md

   subtitle:
     - text: Traveling to Dolomites from October 6th to the 11th
     - text: Secure Your Photo Session Today!
-  content: I'm heading to [City Name] and would love to connect with anyone
+  content: I'm heading to the Dolomites and would love to connect with anyone
     interested in a photo session while I’m there!
 Whether you're looking for portraits, lifestyle shots, or something creative, this is the perfect chance to shoot together.
 Spots are limited, so feel free to reach out and